vjlglopez/PDS_Exer_I/README.md

-# PDS_Exer_I
+# Python_Exercises

-This is the repository of my compiled python exercise 1 for PDS under the Master of Science in Data Science course.
+This is the repository of my compiled python exercises for a course under the Master of Science in Data Science program.